-Prosecutor Musella is returning to the BCPO, where he began his legal career as an Assistant Prosecutor from September 1988 to June 1994, eventually serving as Assistant Chief of both the Trial Section and the Grand Jury Section.
-During his tenure, he prosecuted fifty jury trials, and handled hundreds of pleas, sentences, bails and motions, as well as presenting cases to the Grand Jury.
+Prosecutor Musella began his legal career as a law clerk for the Honorable Ralph A. Polito, J.S.C.
+He has returned to the BCPO, where he worked as an Assistant Prosecutor from 1988 to 1994, eventually serving as Assistant Chief of both the Trial Section, Grand Jury Section, and the Arson and Fugitive Squads.
+During his tenure, he prosecuted approximately fifty jury trials to verdict and handled hundreds of pleas, sentences, motions, bails and Grand Jury presentations.

-Prosecutor Musella graduated with a Bachelor of Arts degree in English from Fordham University in 1984.
-He obtained his law degree from the Delaware Law School, Widener University in 1987.
+Prosecutor Musella graduated from Bergen Catholic High School in 1980.
+He received a Bachelor of Arts degree in English from Fordham University in 1984, and obtained his law degree from the Delaware Law School, Widener University in 1987.

-A life-long Bergen County resident, he resides in Wood-Ridge, NJ with his family, and remains very active as a community volunteer.
+A life-long Bergen County resident, he resides here with his wife of 30 years, and their two sons, and he remains active as a community volunteer.